-Last updated on March 8, 2023
+Last updated on June 3, 2026

 Asheville is the cool mountain town of the South, filled with creative, liberally minded people, craft beer, hip cafes, live music and a dazzling landscape of majestic nature.
-We loved every moment of a or trip there during our Southern USA road trip – so much so that we wrote a post about 31 things to love about Asheville.
+We loved every moment of our trip there during our Southern USA road trip – so much so that we wrote a post about 31 things to love about Asheville.

 The creativity of the city’s people spreads to Asheville’s places to stay.
 We were spoiled for choice and I spent ages trying to decide which Airbnb to stay at.
 We eventually chose a house in West Asheville, mainly for its location in the hip part of the city, but also for its pretty porch (I have a thing for American porches!).